DPI-WE/launch-plans/roles/2023_01_SAP_ASSOCIATE_PROJECT_MANAGER.md

 [A Day in the Life of a Project Manager | Indeed](https://www.youtube.com/watch?v=AzQ3Xso7sLA)

-## Core responsibilities and competencies required
+## Core responsibilities and competencies required:

 Support Project Managers in various projects to ensure deliverables are met and Go-Lives are executed as planned.
 This includes tasks such as: